tibs/markup-history/notes-per-slide.rst

 Clearly influenced by setext and StructuredText, but with more rigor.

-Body text isn't indented, but things must line up when appropriate (see the lists).
+Body text isn't indented (what makes sense for programming languages is irritating for text), but things must line up when appropriate (see the lists).

+"o" is not allowed as a list delimiter, as it is too ambiguous.

 NB: no underlining.

 Consciously designed to allow doing certain things but not others - basically, if a document is too complex for reStructuredText, use something like Docbook.